getappmap/vscode-appland/doc/TUTORIAL-PYTHON-CHIPYORG.md

 - path: chipy_org
 ```

-The format of `appmap.yml` is documented in the [appmap-python documentation](https://github.com/applandinc/appmap-python/blob/master/README.md). `appmap.yml` can be fine tuned to include/exclude individual packages, classes and methods.
+The format of `appmap.yml` is documented in the [appmap-python documentation](https://github.com/applandinc/appmap-python/blob/master/README.md). `appmap.yml` can be fine tuned to include/exclude individual modules, classes and methods.

 ## Install the appmap package in the Docker image